ihidaya/library/diodore-of-tarsus.md

 ---
-title: Diodore of Tarsus
+title: Who is Diodore of Tarsus (c.
+330-390)?
-layout: default
+layout: minimal
 ---

 Who is [Diodore of Tarsus](https://gedsh.bethmardutho.org/Diodore-of-Tarsus) (c.
 330-390)?